oasis-tcs/openc2-oc2ls/oc2ls.md

 The Action and Target components are required and are populated by one of the Actions in [Section 3.3.1.1](#3311-action) and the Targets in [Section 3.3.1.2](#3312-target).
 A particular Target may be further refined by the Target type definitions in [Section 3.4.1](#341-target-types).
 Procedures to extend the Targets are described in [Section 3.1.5](#315-imported-types).

 Command Arguments, if present, influence the Command by providing information such as timing, periodicity, duration, or other details on what is to be executed.
-They can also be used to convey the need for acknowledgement or additional status information about the execution of a Command.
+They can also be used to convey the need for acknowledgment or additional status information about the execution of a Command.
 The valid Arguments defined in this specification are in [Section 3.3.1.4](#3314-command-arguments).
 Procedures to extend Arguments are described in [Section 3.1.5](#315-imported-types).

 An Actuator is an implementation of a cyber defense function that executes the Command.
 An Actuator Profile is a specification that identifies the subset of Actions, Targets and other aspects of this language specification that are required or optional in the context of a particular Actuator.
 An Actuator Profile may extend the language by defining additional Targets, Arguments, and Actuator Specifiers that are meaningful and possibly unique to the Actuator.